-But what is feminism and what does feminism mean now, in Australia, in 2018?
+But what is feminism and what does feminism mean now, in Australia, today?
 What does it mean to you?
 What does it mean to the woman standing next to you at the bus stop?
 What does it mean to her partner?
 Or her daughter?
 And what about women at the Nauru Detention Centre?
 What does feminism mean to them?
 Or a woman caught in a violent relationship?
 Does it mean anything?

 Feminism means different things to different people in different places – both geographically and culturally.
 As women, we all face different challenges and like most things there is no one-size-fits-all paradigm when it comes to Feminism.